Salt Lake City: Neighborhoods

 Sugar House, in southeastern Salt Lake City, has a reputation as an older neighborhood with small shops in the center.
 Sugar House is an area which has been the focus of redevelopment efforts such as the UTA S-Line Streetcar.
 In late 2015 there were approximately 900 apartment units either recently built or under construction in the Sugar House area, with an additional 492 units proposed.

-Northeast of Downtown is The Avenues, a neighborhood outside of the regular grid system on smaller blocks.
-The area between 6th Avenue to South Temple Street is a Historical District that is nearly entirely residential, and contains many historical Victorian era homes.
+Northeast of downtown is The Avenues, a neighborhood outside of the regular grid system on smaller blocks.
+The area between 6th Avenue to South Temple Street is a historical district that is nearly entirely residential and contains many historical Victorian era homes.
 Recently the Avenues is becoming known for restaurants and shops opening in old retail space mixed within the community.
 The Avenues are situated on the upward-sloping bench in the foothills of the Wasatch Range, with the earlier built homes in the lower elevation.
 The Avenues, along with Federal Heights, just to the east and north of the University of Utah, and the Foothill area, south of the university, contain gated communities, large, multimillion-dollar houses, and panoramic views of the valley.
-Many consider this some of the most desirable real estate in the valley.

-In addition to larger centers like Sugar House and Downtown, Salt Lake City contains several smaller neighborhoods, each named after the closest major intersection.
+Salt Lake City contains several smaller neighborhoods, each named after the closest major intersection.
 Two examples are the 9th and 9th (at the intersection of 900 East and 900 South Streets) and 15th & 15th (at the intersection of 1500 East and 1500 South Streets) neighborhoods.
-These areas are home to foot-traffic friendly, amenities-based businesses such as art galleries, clothing retail, salons, restaurants and coffee shops.
-During the summer of 2007, 9th and 9th saw sidewalk and street improvements as well as an art installation by Troy Pillow of Seattle, Washington inspired by the 9 Muses of Greek myth, thanks in part to a monetary grant from Salt Lake City.
+These areas are foot-traffic friendly, with amenities-based businesses such as art galleries, clothing retail, salons, restaurants and coffee shops.
+In 2007, 9th and 9th saw sidewalk and street improvements as well as an art installation by Troy Pillow of Seattle, Washington inspired by the 9 Muses of Greek myth, thanks in part to a monetary grant from Salt Lake City.

-Many of the homes in the valley date from pre–World War II times, and only a select few areas, such as Federal Heights and the East Bench, as well as the far west side, including parts of Rose Park and Glendale, have seen new home construction since the 1970s.
+Many of the homes in the valley date from pre–World War II times, and only a select few areas—such as Federal Heights and the East Bench, as well as the far west side, including parts of Rose Park and Glendale—have seen new home construction since the 1970s.